Hayley Erin: Career

-In January 2015, it was announced that she had been hired to portray the role of Kiki Jerome on General Hospital, replacing original actress Kristen Alderson in the role.
+In January 2015, it was announced that she had been hired to portray the role of Kiki Jerome on General Hospital.

-Erin portrays Taylor Hotchkiss, one of the main characters on the Freeform television series Pretty Little Liars: The Perfectionists.
+In 2019, Erin played Taylor Hotchkiss, one of the main characters in the Freeform series Pretty Little Liars: The Perfectionists.
+Erin made her feature film debut opposite Sonya Walger in the 2023 horror-thriller film New Life.
+In September 2023, it was announced Erin would return to The Young and the Restless in the role of Claire Grace.

 Personal life

 Hayley married Irish actor Adam Fergus in 2020, after announcing their relationship in 2019.
-They have twin daughters Maude and Juno, born August 2021.
-The family live in South Dublin.
+They have twin daughters, born August 2021.
+The family was living in South Dublin in 2021.